tsadams1973/website/blog/content/posts/api-ver/index.md

 *Note:* SwaggerGen is the service that will generate Swagger documents directly from our endpoints.

-Ofcourse, we also have to add the middleware to expose the Swagger endoints to our StartUp.cs.
+Of course, we also have to add the middleware to expose the Swagger endpoints to our StartUp.cs.
 While we're at it we will also add the middleware to expose the API documentation.
 To do all of this we will add these lines to the Configure method of our Startup.cs file *after* `app.UseMvc()`:

 ```csharp
 app.UseSwagger();